Sainsbury's boss says focused on strategy amid takeover sector drama

 “I’m not going to speculate on the wider sector,” Simon Roberts told reporters.

-Shares in Sainsbury's are up 23% so far this year, buoyed by bid speculation after Czech billionaire Daniel Kretinsky raised his stake to just under 10% and rival Morrisons (MRW.L) received takeover offers.
+Shares in Sainsbury’s are up 23% so far this year, buoyed by bid speculation after Czech billionaire Daniel Kretinsky raised his stake to just under 10% and rival Morrisons received takeover offers.
+(Reporting by James Davey; writing by Kate Holton; editing by Michael Holden)

 Our Standards: The Thomson Reuters Trust Principles.